Andrew Dehan7-minute read

 Yes, it can be a pain to drag all of your stuff from your home and take the time to set it up, but if you follow our advice, it will be worth it.
-Here are some yard sale tips – from planning to advertising to pricing – that will give you the best chance at success.
+Here are some garage sale organization tips – from planning to advertising to pricing – that will give you the best chance at success.

 This is the hardest part, but at least you’ll get it over with first.
 The truth is that most garage sales are more successful if you have a lot of items for sale.
 If you just have a small table of things, it may not be worth your time and effort.

 When combing through your items, try to be ruthless.
 Have you used any of these items within the last 12 months?
 If you have multiples of items, can you pare them down to just one?
-As Marie Kondo would ask, does it spark joy?
+As Marie Kondo would ask, “Does it spark joy?”

 It could be beneficial for you to spend some extra time wiping down bowls and plates or even washing some of your old clothes, so they look nice.
 Sure, people are buying your used items, but that doesn’t mean they’ll want to purchase dirty things.

-You’ll also want to take a good honest look at what will sell.
+You’ll also want to take a good, honest look at what will sell.
 While your Beanie Baby collection is quite valuable in your eyes, other people may pass on them.
 Same goes for old items like VHS tapes or ceramic knick-knacks.

+But if your spring cleaning lasts until June, summer is the next best time to hold your garage sale.
+Just keep in mind that no one wants to spend a sweltering summer day shopping outside in the sun.
 If the early summer months are too hot, you might want to have an end-of-the-summer garage sale in September or even October.
 These months can be successful because there is less competition.

+After you decide on which month to host your garage sale, choose a date and time.
+The most popular days for garage sales are Friday, Saturday and Sunday.
 Fridays and Sundays may bring in a decent number of buyers, but Saturdays are the best day to host a garage sale because they will attract both casual customers and serious shoppers.

 Depending on how many items you have to sell, consider holding a weekend-long sale and offer reduced prices on Sunday to clear out the rest of your inventory.

-Most garage sales last 3 to 4 hours, typically from 7:00 a.m. – 11:00 a.m., or 9:00 a.m. – noon.
-Some garage sales may even go until 4:00 p.m. or 5:00 p.m. depending on how popular it is or how many items remain after peak hours.
+Most garage sales last 3 – 4 hours, typically from 7:00 a.m. – 11:00 a.m., or 9:00 a.m. – noon.
+Some garage sales may even go until 4:00 p.m. or 5:00 p.m. depending on how popular it is, or how many items remain after peak hours.

 If you want to check if your city requires a permit for hosting garage sales, call or visit your city hall or look online.
-Permits are inexpensive, with most fees ranging from $5.00 – $15.00.
-Some cities may also limit the number of garage sales you can have in a year, the duration of each sale, what can be sold, and where items can be placed.
+Permits are inexpensive, with most fees ranging from $5 – $15.
+Some cities may also limit the number of garage sales you can have in a year, the duration of each sale, what can be sold and where items can be placed.

 When pricing your items, it’s important to remember one rule: price your items to sell.
 Don’t price your merchandise high and expect customers to negotiate your prices down because you will ultimately lose money.

 Here are some price suggestions:

+Sometimes less is more, but not when advertising for a garage sale!
 It’s important that you put signs throughout your neighborhood that draw attention and direct shoppers to your event.
 Purchase a pre-made sign or create your own using dark, block letters so that it’s easy to read from a distance.